 LEMP stack, basic securing of the server and so on.
 So what I decided to do is to just gather links to various helpful resources on how to setup Nginx + PHP 5.4 + MySQL + memcached on CentOS 6.
 I chose this installation since its the one I happen to use the most and I personally believe the optimal one.
 An alternative might be

 Recently I had the opportunity to work on a decent sized e-commerce project based on OpenCart.
 I haven’t used it before but I had heard its a very simple and easy to use.
 So the following is just a quick overview of all the fundamental flaws and issues with OpenCart and why you should NEVER use it as a platform of choice for your projects, unless you want constant headaches, ugly code and incredible amount of code repetition.

 I am actually stunned how many PHP developers still remote into their production environment via SSH and manually run the necessary git commands to update their production branch.
-While that is the most advanced and flexible option available I dont think it makes sense for smaller projects where the deployment routine is pretty straightforward.
+While that is the most advanced and flexible option available I dont think it makes sense for smaller projects where the deployment routine is pretty straightforward and if you’re creating websites with wordpress, using a reliable wordpress hosting is the best choice for this type of projects.
 There are some services that automate that process and are pretty good at it.